deeplearningais/curfil/README.md

 Training and prediction requires to load a set of images from a dataset.
-We currently only support datasets that contain RGB-D images, as for example obtained from a Microsoft Kinect stereo camera.
+We currently only support datasets that contain RGB-D images, as for example captured by the Microsoft Kinect or the Asus Xtion PRO LIVE.
 RGB-D images have three channels that encode the color information and one channel for the depth of each pixel.
 Depth is the distance of the object to the camera.
 Note that stereo cameras such as the Kinect do not guarantee to deliver a valid depth measure for every pixel in the image.
 Distance cannot be measured if the object is occluded for one of the two cameras.
 Missing or invalid distance is either encoded with a zero value or by using the special floating point value `NaN`.

 To load images from disk, we use a similar format as the [RGB-D object dataset of Kevin Lai et al.][lai-rgbd].